frconor-ebook/meditations/_posts/2025-05-26-the-gift-of-fortitude.md

 St. Josemaría in *The Way* says: "Get used to saying No" (Josemaría Escrivá, *The Way*, Point 5).
 Not saying no to other people, but saying no to ourselves, to our whims and caprices.

-Fortitude is a moral virtue that ensures firmness in difficulties and constancy in the pursuit of the good.
+"Fortitude is a moral virtue that ensures firmness in difficulties and constancy in the pursuit of the good" (*Catechism of the Catholic Church*, Point 1808).

 There\'s another phrase in *The Way* where St. Josemaría says: "No ideal becomes a reality without sacrifice" (J. Escrivá, *The Way*, Point 175).

 Any great ideal that we have---that\'s worth achieving---has to cost.
 It takes time.
 It takes effort.
 But fortitude gives us a constancy.

-It strengthens the resolve to resist temptations, no matter where those temptations may be coming from or what type they may be, and to overcome all the obstacles in our moral life.
+"It strengthens the resolve to resist temptations," no matter where those temptations may be coming from or what type they may be, "and to overcome all the obstacles in the moral life" (*Catechism*, *ibid*.).

 We\'re all addicted to something.
 It could be alcohol.
 It could be pornography.
 It could be our laziness.
 It could be the television.
 It could be our phone.
 It could be drugs of some type.

 But all of these things can be overcome with prayer and sacrifice.
 But we need the virtue of fortitude, of toughness, to be able to do it.

-This virtue enables us to "conquer our fears, even fear of death, and to face trials and persecutions" (*Catechism of the Catholic Church*, Point 1808)---not to run away.
+This virtue enables us to "conquer our fears, even fear of death, and to face trials and persecutions" (*Catechism, ibid.*)---not to run away.

 Our Lady stood by the Cross (John 19:25).
 She wasn\'t sitting down or leaning up against the Cross.
 She\'s a picture of strength beside the Cross.

 This virtue disposes us even to renounce and sacrifice our life if necessary, in defense of a just cause.

-The Psalms say, "The Lord is my strength and my salvation" (Ps.
-27:1).
+The Psalms say, "The Lord is my strength and my song" (Ps.
+118:14).

 Our Lord says, "In the world you will have tribulation, but be of good cheer.
 I have overcome the world" (John 16:33).

 Christ has conquered.
 He\'s gone before us.
 St. Paul says, "I\'ve done my best in the race.
 I\'ve run the full distance.
 I've kept the faith" (2 Tim.
 4:7).

 "I look forward to the prize.
 I don\'t consider what I\'ve achieved up to now to be enough, but I look forward.
-I keep my mind on the future" (cf. Phil.
+I keep my mind on the future" (*cf*.
+Phil.
 3:13-14).
 This virtue keeps us from being content with our status quo.

 There was a baby eagle once that fell out of a nest.
 It fell on the ground.
 A mother hen came along and took care of the eagle and brought it up as one of its own broods.
 And so, the baby eagle learned how to search for worms and how to pick for little grains in the ground and to move around the place like the other little chickens.